Homewood Mountain Resort has been open to the public since 1962.

 What are those buildings on Fawn St?

-The developers have begun building “mountain modern” houses on Fawn Street.
-These buildings contradict the “style of the classic old Tahoe lodges” specified in JMA’s Master Plan, which could set a precedent for the rest of the resort’s architecture.
+The developers are building “mountain modern” houses on Fawn Street.
+These buildings contradict the “style of the classic old Tahoe lodges” specified in JMA’s Master Plan, which sets a precedent for the rest of the resort’s architecture.

 Editorial cartoon (c) Mike English, published in Moonshine Ink, June 13, 2024.
 Used with permission.